 Commissioner Establishes Qualifying Score with Input from Massachusetts Educators

-Following the first administration of a newly developed or updated test, a committee of educators is brought together.
-The committee is made up of Massachusetts public school educators and college and university faculty—some of whom served on the Content Advisory Committee or Bias Review Committee.
-Typically, a Qualifying Score Panel of up to 15 educators is established for each test field that has been updated or developed.
+Following the release of a newly developed or updated test, a Qualifying Score Meeting date is established and a Qualifying Score panel is identified.
+The panel is made up of Massachusetts public school educators and college and university faculty—some of whom served on the Content Advisory Committee or Bias Review Committee.

 During the Qualifying Score Meeting, the committee participates in a structured process that includes a test-taking activity, training, a discussion about the requirements for entry-level teaching, and rating of test items.
 This process is known as the modified Angoff procedure and is considered industry standard.
 Following the training, which includes a practice component, panelists provide their professional judgments concerning the performance of the "just acceptably qualified" candidate on the items on the first operational test form (percent of items expected to be answered correctly).
 Then, the panelists participate in a second round of ratings.
 In this round, they are provided with information about actual test takers' performance and the ratings of the other panelists, and are given the opportunity to reconsider, as they deem appropriate, any of their ratings.
 The composite of the panelists' judgments becomes the recommendation for the qualifying (passing) score for the test.
 At this meeting, panelists may also comment on items based on the review criteria of accuracy and freedom from bias.